Kiranthapalia/H3-Attack/README.md

     - There are 14 ATT&CK enterprise's tactics and  they are as follows: Reconnaissance, Reconnaissance, Initial Access, Execution, Persistence, Privilege             Escalation , Defense Evasion ,Credential Access ,Discovery, Lateral Movement ,Collection, Command and Control, Exfiltration, Impact.
     - A framework for comprehending and following cyberattacks is the ATT&CK matrix.
 It is a matrix of attack strategies and methods arranged in accordance with       the stages of the assault life cycle.
     - The matrix gives defenders a thorough understanding of the methods attackers can use to infiltrate systems and enables them to organize their defense and       mitigation efforts according to priority.
 Security professionals and companies frequently use the matrix to enhance their threat intelligence and               incident response capacities.
+    - This ATT&CK Navigator is an excellent tool for visualizing a threat actor's methodology, the actions of a specific tool, or to create a security exercise.
+Go to https://mitre-attack.github.io/attack-navigator/enterprise/ to view the Navigator.
+## y) Write an answer with references
+  ### Define tactic and give an example.
+      An ATT&CK technique or sub-"why" technique's is represented by its tactics.
+The intention behind a move is the tactical objective of the enemy.
+An               opponent might want to obtain credential access, for instance.